daniellionel01/parrot/README.md

 since they are too complex to handle with the current implementation.
 There is a plan for a better and more flexible implementation.
 Until then, it will be wrapped in a dynamic type.

+### Targetting JavaScript

+So here is the catch: you can only execute parrot in an erlang gleam application.
+However the generated code will also run in a javascript environment.
+So if you need parrot for a javascript project, you can create a separate package and copy over the generated module and that will work.

 ## FAQ